alousilva/express-vue-trpc/README.md

 - Learn with Jason, interview with Alex: https://www.youtube.com/watch?v=GryES84SSEU

 I might create another repo to explore a more realistic project using Nuxt, tRPC, Vue Query, where I connect to a database and use the ORM Prisma, similarly to what Alex did in this pretty neat starter repo: https://github.com/trpc/examples-next-prisma-starter

-Hope you found this article useful and that it allowed you to discover something today :)